-Laid-back Keene has much to offer
+Laid-back Keene has much to offer for a romantic Valentine's Day weekend.

 Walking down Main Street in Keene.